SaladTechnologies/salad-client/docs/QueuesAPI.md

 )

 func main() {
-	organizationName := "acme-corp" // string | Your organization name.
+	organizationName := "organizationName_example" // string | Your organization name.
 This identifies the billing context for the API operation and represents a security boundary for SaladCloud resources.
-The organization must be created before using the API, and you must be a member of the organization. projectName := "default" // string | Your project name.
+The organization must be created before using the API, and you must be a member of the organization. projectName := "projectName_example" // string | Your project name.
 This represents a collection of related SaladCloud resources.
-The project must be created before using the API. queueName := "fifo-queue" // string | The queue name. queueJobId := "7dcd6922-50e9-4d56-89b5-91cde26f0211" // string | The job identifier.
+The project must be created before using the API. queueName := "queueName_example" // string | The queue name. queueJobId := "38400000-8cf0-11bd-b23e-10b96e4ef00d" // string | The job identifier.
 This is automatically generated and assigned when the job is created.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)